ycpcs/cs201-fall2017/syllabus.md

 ### Lab Policy

 In order to receive credit for completing a lab, you need to get a sign-off from your instructor.
-There are four options for this:
+There are two options for this:

-1. For 110% of full credit: Get a sign-off in class on the day the lab is due.
-2. For 100% of full credit: Get a sign-off after class on the day the lab is due.
-3. For 90% of full credit: Get a sign-off in the class immediately following the one in which the lab is due.
+1. For 100% of full credit: Get a sign-off by the end of the *next* class (i.e., the class that follows the one in which we work on the lab in class.)
-4. For 50% of full credit: Get a sign-off sometime before the next exam.
+2. For 80% of full credit: Get a sign-off sometime before the next exam.

-As you can see above, you can earn some bonus credit for completing the labs early.
-We *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have either completed the lab or have made a good start on it.
+We *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have made a good start on it and are ready to ask questions about it.

 ### Late Assignments